exchange12rocks/PSGPPreferences/docs/Set-GPPGroup.md

 ```

 ### -InputObject
-If you already have a GPP group object in memory, which you want to write into a Group Policy, you can pass in into this parameter.
+If you already have a group definition object in memory, which you want to write into a Group Policy, you can pass in into this parameter.

 ```yaml
 Type: GPPItemGroup